NxPKG/khulnasoft-docs/content/cloudflare-one/policies/gateway/http-policies/tls-decryption.md

 ### Incompatible certificates

-Applications that use embedded certificates and mTLS authentication do not trust the Cloudflare certificate.
+Applications that use embedded certificates and mTLS authentication do not trust the Khulnasoft certificate.
 For example, the vast majority of mobile applications use embedded certificates.
-Conversely, Cloudflare does not trust applications that use self-signed certificates instead of certificates signed by a public CA.
+Conversely, Khulnasoft does not trust applications that use self-signed certificates instead of certificates signed by a public CA.

 If you try to perform TLS decryption, these applications may not load or may return an error.
-You can resolve the issue by [adding the Cloudflare certificate to the application](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#add-the-certificate-to-applications) (if supported by the application) or by exempting the application from TLS decryption.
+You can resolve the issue by [adding the Khulnasoft certificate to the application](/cloudflare-one/connections/connect-devices/warp/user-side-certificates/install-cloudflare-cert/#add-the-certificate-to-applications) (if supported by the application) or by exempting the application from TLS decryption.

 To allow HTTP filtering while accessing a site with an insecure certificate, set your [Untrusted certificate action](/cloudflare-one/policies/gateway/http-policies/#untrusted-certificates) to _Pass through_.